gblpedia/katacoda-scenarios/primehub-v3/step7.md

 While creating an instance type, we will add a **toleration** which can tolerate the tainted controlplane(master) node so that JupyterHub pod is allowed to be scheduled on the controlplane/master node.

-1. Click `Admin Dashboard` in Admin section, then click `Instance Types`.
+1. Hover the cursor over the top-right icon, from a dropdown menu, click `Admin Portal`, then select `Instance Types` from the side menu.

 2. Click `+ Add` for an instance type addition.